 Modern World History is designed to acquaint students with the historical background of our present day world.
-Course content includes non-Western and Western civilizations since the 1400's, including the Renaissance and the Age of Imperialism.
+Course content includes non-Western and Western civilizations since the 1400's.
 Instruction highlights the economic, political, and social aspects of our emerging world.
 Emphasis is placed on primary source work.